 How often should antiques be reappraised?
 Insurance-focused antiques appraisals should be refreshed every three to five years, or when market conditions shift significantly.
 Tax and estate appraisals are date-specific and generally do not need revaluation unless the use case changes.

 Can I get an antiques appraisal online?
 Many antiques can be appraised online with clear photos, condition documentation, and provenance records.
-High-value, fragile, or condition-sensitive items may require in-person inspection for a fully defensible report.
+High-value, fragile, or condition-sensitive items may need in-person inspection for a defensible report.

 What is the difference between a free estimate and a formal appraisal?
-A free estimate is an informal opinion of value, often used for curiosity or initial planning.
-A formal appraisal is a documented, defensible report with intended-use framing, methodology disclosure, and comparable evidence that insurers, CPAs, and courts can rely on.
+A free estimate is an informal opinion of value.
+A formal appraisal is a documented report with intended-use framing, methodology, and comparable evidence that insurers, CPAs, courts, or other reviewers can rely on.

 What should I prepare before contacting an antiques appraiser?
-Gather clear photos (front, back, signatures, labels, and any damage), provenance or purchase records, and a clear statement of why you need the appraisal.
-This information allows the appraiser to scope accurately and reduce turnaround time.
+Gather clear photos, including front, back, signatures, labels, and damage; provenance or purchase records; and a clear statement of why you need the appraisal.
+That lets the appraiser quote the right scope.